reckbo/reckbo.github.io/_posts/2015-06-08-Representing-Sets.md

 ---

-Set operations in material set theories are defined in terms of the membership predicate ∈, e.g
+Set operations in material set theories are defined in terms of the membership predicate ∈, e.g.

 $$A  \cup B := \{ x: x \in A \text{  or  } x \in B\}.$$